-The maintenance and integrity of Clwyd Pension Fund's website is the responsibility of the Pension Fund; the work carried out by auditors does not involve consideration of these matters and accordingly auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The maintenance and integrity of the Clwyd Pension Fund’s website is the responsibility of the Accounting Officer; the work carried out by auditors does not involve consideration of these matters and accordingly auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.

 The Pension Board minutes are published in the Clwyd Pension Fund Committee minutes which can be accessed through the following link.